Better bounds for the union-closed sets conjecture using the entropy approach: Preliminaries

 \section{Preliminaries}

-In this section, we start with giving the main idea behind the entropy approach introduced by Gilmer~\cite{Gilmer22}.
-Next, we give some intuition why the examples from~\cite{Gilmer22, CL22}, that at first sight show that the constant $\frac{3-\sqrt 5}{2}$ could not be improved with the method, actually can be improved.
-We give examples why the linear combination in Question~\ref{ques:Sawin} is necessary and why the constant could not be improved much by solving this question.
-Finally, we summarize the essence/ intuition behind the proof.
+In this section, we begin by presenting the main idea behind the entropy approach introduced by Gilmer~\cite{Gilmer22}.
+We then provide some intuition to explain why the examples from~\cite{Gilmer22, CL22}, which initially suggest that the constant $\frac{3-\sqrt{5}}{2}$ cannot be improved using this method, can actually be refined.
+Additionally, we (try to) demonstrate why the linear combination in Question~\ref{ques:Sawin} is somewhat necessary\footnote{i.e., variants will not be simpler} and argue that the constant cannot be significantly improved by solving this question\footnote{E.g.~\cite{Jingbo23} gave a variant with tiny improvement}.
+Finally, we summarise the key insights behind the proof.
+More examples and explanations can also be found in the survey~\cite{Cambie23}.